illusive-man/converter/README.md

 or
 https://www.tools4noobs.com/online_tools/number_spell_words/

 -- both are working wrong for Russian.
+Actually almost all so called "universal converters" are working wrong for langages like Russian.

 This converter requires PHP 7.0+ to work properly, but I think that someday I will remove code hinting (introduced in PHP7) I used for purely for development purposes, so the converter could work with earlier PHP versions.
 If someone would ask for it of course.

-Currently only Russian language is supported since this converter was iitially created in VBA for accounting software in Russia.
+Currently only Russian language is supported since this converter was initially created in VBA for accounting software in Russia.

 TODO: Implement this converter as a Class.
 (Any help would be appreciated!)